bionitio-team/bionitio/clojure/README.md

 These are the statistics computed by biotool, for all sequences with length greater-than-or-equal-to `--minlen`:

-* *NUMSEQ*: the number of sequences in the file satisfying the minimum length requirement.
+* NUMSEQ: the number of sequences in the file satisfying the minimum length requirement.
-* *TOTAL*: the total length of all the counted sequences.
+* TOTAL: the total length of all the counted sequences.
-* *MIN*: the minimum length of the counted sequences.
+* MIN: the minimum length of the counted sequences.
-* *AVERAGE*: the average length of the counted sequences rounded down to an integer.
+* AVERAGE: the average length of the counted sequences rounded down to an integer.
-* *MAX*: the maximum length of the counted sequences.
+* MAX: the maximum length of the counted sequences.

 If there are zero sequences counted in a file, the values of MIN, AVERAGE and MAX cannot be computed.
 In that case biotool will print a dash (`-`) in the place of the numerical value.
 Note that when `--minlen` is set to a value greater than zero it is possible that an input FASTA file does not contain any sequences with length greater-than-or-equal-to the specified value.
 If this situation arises biotool acts in the same way as if there are no sequences in the file.

 # Usage

-In the examples below, `%` indicates the command line prompt.
+In the examples below, `$` indicates the command line prompt.

 ## Help message

 Biotool can display usage information on the command line via the `-h` or `--help` argument:
 ```
-XXX fixme
+$ lein run -- --help
 ```

 ## Reading FASTA files named on the command line